 Night Flight was originally written as the fourth movement from a larger sextet, called “Mephisto”, in 1990.
 The Ukrainian virtuoso Dmitiri Tkachenko, who had played the violin part in that work on several occasions, commissioned this transcription for violin and piano for concerts with Kristian Cheong in London in November 2003.

 The piece is a danse macabre for the modern age.
-The idea for its frenetic energy came whilst taking off at night in an airplane and the work makes reference to the frantic and fantastic horse rides of Liszt’s Mephisto Waltz No. 2 and Schubert’s song, Erlkönig.
+The idea for its frenetic energy came whilst taking off at night in an airplane and the work makes reference to the frantic and fantastic horse rides of Liszt’s The Dance in the Village Inn – Mephisto Waltz No 1 and Schubert’s song, Der Erlkönig.